United States Fencing Association: Ratings

 The USFA tracks ratings for its members.
-Ratings are a system of classification for USFA fencers; they are primarily used to seed tournaments, but are also considered to be (very) broad indicators of skill.
+Ratings are a system of classification for USFA fencers; they are primarily used to seed tournaments, but are also considered to be broad indicators of skill.
 When a fencer first joins the USFA, he or she will have a classification of "U", or "Unrated."
 There are six different ratings in the USFA those being U (the lowest rating), E, D, C, B, A (the highest rating).
-Fencers may increase their classification—from U to E, and then up to A—by placing in USFA-sanctioned tournaments.
+The letter rating is further modified by a 2-digit number representing the year (e.g. 25 for the year, 2025) in which the fencer earned that letter rating.
+If the fencer does not re-earn or earn a higher letter rating within 4 years, the letter rating will drop to the next lower rating and the year downgrades to the year the drop occurred.
+Having the 2-digit year allows for more precise seeding of the fencers in a competition.
+For example, a fencer with a rating of B23 will be seeded higher than one with a rating of B22 or B21.
+A B-rated fencer is always seeded above a C or lower rated fencer regardless of whether the B rating was earned before the C or lower ratings.
+That is, a B20 fencer is seeded higher than a D23 fencer.
+Fencers may increase their classification by placing in USFA-sanctioned tournaments.
+It is possible to "skip" or "jump" ratings.
+That is, it is possible for a U-rated fencer to jump immediately to an A rating by finishing high enough in a significantly strong competition.
 A tournament must have a certain number of competitors, and those competitors must maintain a certain ratio of classifications, for the top fencers to be eligible for ratings.

 Championship

 Hall of Fame

-The United States Fencing Hall of Fame (or "U.S. Fencing Association Hall of Fame") is a hall of fame for fencers.
+The United States Fencing Hall of Fame (or "U.S. Fencing Association Hall of Fame") is a hall of fame for athletes, coaches, and other members of the sport.
 It is located in the Museum of American Fencing in Shreveport, Louisiana.
 It was founded as the National Fencing Coaches Association Hall of Fame on February 15, 1963, and was previously located at Helms Sports Hall of Fame, founded in 1936 in Los Angeles, California.

 No one was inducted into the Fencing Hall of Fame during the years 1975–1994, due to physical moves and organizational changes, including its takeover by the Amateur Athletic Foundation.

 Through September 2021, US fencers had won 33 Olympic medals and 38 World Championships medals.